deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 We then perform PCA on the difference of the activations of the two instructions, namely $`f(x_i)_j - f(y_i)_j`$ and find the first principal component $`v`$ that maximizes the difference in the embedding space.

 **Correlation graph and its explanation**
+More surprisingly is the fact that we can find a clean representation of such Context Vector that correlates decently with the model inputs.

 We use t-SNE to visualize the difference in the embedding space on the inputs of the 30 datasets across 32 different layers and report the results below.